-12.1 To underpin the values and ethos of our school and our intent to ensure that pupils at our school are appropriately safeguarded the following policies are also included under our safeguarding umbrella:
+14.1 To underpin the values and ethos of the Centre and our intent to ensure that our students are appropriately safeguarded, the following policies are also included under our safeguarding umbrella:

-Staff Code of Conduct
+- Staff Code of Conduct - Anti-Bullying

-Anti-Bullying

-Behaviour which includes measures to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying)

-Recruitment & Selection which adheres to Part 3 of Keeping Children Safe in Education'.
+- Behaviour (which includes measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying) - Recruitment & Selection, which adheres to Part 3 of Keeping Children Safe in Education'. - Whistleblowing - Attendance - Online Safety - Health and Safety (including site security) - Harassment and Discrimination (including racial abuse) - Meeting the Needs of Students with Medical Conditions - First aid - RSHE

-Whistleblowing

-Attendance

-Online Safety

-Health and Safety including site security

-Harassment and discrimination including racial abuse

-Meeting the needs of pupils with medical conditions

-Intimate Care

-First aid

-Educational visits including overnight stays

-RSHE

-13. STATUTORY FRAMEWORK
+15. Statutory Framework